MapLink™ Procedures | Short-Term Rentals

 (1) Operation of an STR without a permit will result in fines outlined in the fine and fee schedule.
 The Code Enforcement officer may bring a criminal or civil proceeding in Town Court for enforcement of this section.

-See § 106-104.3: Short-term rentals for complete, detailed information.
+See § 106-104.3: Short-term rentals for more detailed information.

 See special permit for information on special permits.